 George Osborne Unveils Plan To Overhaul UK Business Rates

-Home News George Osborne Unveils Plan To Overhaul UK Business Rates
+Home Blogs and News George Osborne Unveils Plan To Overhaul UK Business Rates

 George Osborne has unveiled a radical new plan to overhaul the UK business rates system that will see councils able to keep the proceeds from rates raised in their area.